Phone: 571-338-0442

 M.A., Political Science, George Mason University

 Whyte received his doctorate and master's degrees in political science from George Mason University and his bachelor's degree in International Relations and Economics from the College of William and Mary.
 He was previously a non-resident fellow with Pacific Forum CSIS and a fellow at the Center for Security Policy Studies, George Mason University.
-Previously, he worked in various roles at several national security think tanks, including the Cato Institute, the Center for the National Interest and the Center for a New American Security.
-He grew up in Glasgow, Scotland and, despite having lived on the East Coast for more than a decade, maintains a strong interest in rugby union and British politics.
+He also worked in various roles at several national security think tanks, including the Cato Institute, the Center for the National Interest and the Center for a New American Security.
+He assists numerous universities with their cybersecurity programming, including Missouri State University and Middlebury Institute of International Studies.
+He grew up in Glasgow, Scotland and, despite having lived on the East Coast for more than two decades, maintains a strong interest in rugby union and British politics."